-Miss BumBum Suzy Cortez Flaunts Her Curves In A Crop Top And Skintight Pantd
+Suzy Cortez Flaunts Her Curves In A Crop Top And Skintight Pants

-As winner of the 2015 Miss BumBum contest, it’s no surprise that Suzy Cortez has a fantastic figure.
-Thankfully for her two million followers, she’s not afraid to flaunt it on social media.
-The Brazilian beauty just recently showcased her curves once again, wearing a crop top and skintight skirt that made sure to flatter her hourglass shape and drive her fans wild.
+As winner of the 2015 Miss BumBum contest, it's no surprise that Suzy Cortez has a fantastic figure.
+Thankfully for her two million followers, she's not afraid to flaunt it on social media.
+The Brazilian beauty just recently showcased her curves once again, wearing a crop top and skintight pair of pants that made sure to flatter her hourglass shape and drive her fans wild.

 Despite being a more demure shot than she normally favors, such as a recent picture where she wore a bikini so tiny, it barely concealed her assets, her followers are nonetheless showing it a lot of love.